Quantum oscillations in Dirac magnetoplasmons: Results

 We now turn to a full discussion of the loss function ${\rm Im} [\varepsilon^{-1}(\omega, {\bf q})]$.
-Figure~\ref{fig:2} shows the RPA loss function for five different values of magnetic field (left to right) $E_F/\hbar \omega' = 0.9,1.2,2,5$ and $\infty$ (the latter is the zero-field limit) and three different angles (top to bottom) $\theta = 0,\pi/8$, and $\pi/4$ between the direction of the wave number and the magnetic field.
+Figure~\ref{fig:3} shows the RPA loss function for five different values of magnetic field (left to right) $E_F/\hbar \omega' = 0.9,1.2,2,5$ and $\infty$ (the latter is the zero-field limit) and three different angles (top to bottom) $\theta = 0,\pi/8$, and $\pi/4$ between the direction of the wave number and the magnetic field.
 At the very top, we show the single-particle spectrum of a pair of Dirac cones and indicate the position of the chemical potential for comparison.
 Where undamped, the plasmon mode is shown by a continuous white line.
 As is apparent from the figure, the loss functions cross over to the zero-field limit (shown in the right-most panel, which is independent of the magnetic field)~\cite{lv13}.
-Dashed white lines indicate the particle-hole boundary of the zero-field system, where intraband excitations contribute for $\omega < q$.
-The interband contribution to the loss function of these Dirac systems at $\omega > q$ is non-zero at long wavelengths, which leads to the divergence of the sum rules discussed earlier.
+Dashed white lines indicate the particle-hole boundary of the zero-field system.
+These boundaries follow from energy- and momentum conservation and describe the kinematic threshold for particle-hole excitations.
+For intraband transitions, the particle-hole continuum exists for ${\rm max}(0,\hbar v_F q - 2 \varepsilon_F) < \hbar \omega < \hbar v_F q$, and interband transitions exist for $\hbar \omega > {\rm max}(2 \varepsilon_F - \hbar v_F q, \hbar v_F q)$.
+The interband contribution to the loss function of the Dirac system at $\omega > q$ is non-zero at long wavelengths, which leads to the divergence of the sum rules discussed earlier.